So What Now...?

 While IVF is an amazing thing that has it helped millions of couples around the world to achieve their dreams of having a baby of their own, but what is not spoken about but is yet swept underneath the rug is the emotional and mental turmoil pain that also causes to those other millions of couples that it doesn’t work for.

 When my last cycle ended, my husband and I decided to take some time off to decide what we were going to do, as we had been doing an IVF cycle every two months for almost four years.

 Can you imagine the amount of money that is spent on something that there is only a fifty fifty chance.

 I mean, you do it no matter what because you want that family.
-I won’t go now into the nitty-gritty of what was actually spent on our IVF cycles in total but let me put it this way – you could buy at least three mustang cars with that.
-And that is no joke.
+I won’t go now into the nitty-gritty of what was actually spent on our IVF cycles in total but let me put it this way: you could buy at least three mustang cars with that, and that is no joke, no exaggeration.

 For the first couple of months, Troy and I didn’t talk about what the next step was going to be as we just wanted a complete break from IVF, where it wasn’t consuming and controlling every part of our lives.

 We just wanted to breathe and live our lives again and be normal, without worrying about where the next dollar was coming from to go towards another cycle and not have to worry about the exact timing of when injections, hormone patches and progesterone vaginal inserts had to be.
 We wanted to live stress free.